FuZhangCheng/fyp-project/README.md

   - `dataset_desc.txt`: Description of the dataset.

 - **evaluation**: Contains evaluation-related files.
-  - `eval_desc.txt`: Description of the evaluation process.
+  - `eval_desc.txt`: Description of the evaluation tables.
   - `test_evaluation.csv`: Evaluation results for the test set.
   - `train_evaluation.csv`: Evaluation results for the training set.